-School Psychology MEd/EdS and EdS
+School Psychology, MEd/EdS and EdS

 The School Psychology Program at the University of Massachusetts Boston (UMass Boston) is designed to prepare professionals whose primary interests involve children, families, and the educational process.
 Training goals are founded on a respect for the dignity and worth of all people, with a commitment to appreciating and responding to human diversity.
-Course work integrates theory and research in child and adolescent development.
-It emphasizes empirically-based intervention approaches for psychological services in schools.
+Coursework integrates theory and research in child and adolescent development.
+It emphasizes evidence-based intervention approaches for psychological services in schools.
 An important mission of the School Psychology Program is the development of attitudes essential for professional problem-solving and life-long learning.

-The primary goal of the School Psychology Program at UMass Boston is to prepare practitioners who are able to provide psychological and educational services to children and adolescents and their families as part of a school-based multi-disciplinary team.
+The primary goal of the School Psychology Program at UMass Boston is to prepare practitioners who are able to provide psychological and educational services to children, adolescents, and their families as part of a school-based multi-disciplinary team.
 The role of a school psychologist is complex.
 School psychologists are called upon to perform a variety of tasks and assume many responsibilities, including that of assessment specialist, consultant, counselor, administrator, researcher, educational programmer, trainer of school staff personnel, preventive mental health agent, and liaison to community organizations.
 The UMass Boston School Psychology Program is competency based, using a problem-solving, consultative model to train students to be effective in these multiple roles.
-The program places emphasis on a holistic approach, requiring the consideration of multiple factors starting with biological and neuropsychological bases, individual strengths and needs, as well as family, teacher, classroom, school, neighborhood, community, social, and cultural considerations.
+The program places emphasis on a holistic approach, requiring the consideration of multiple factors starting with biological and neuropsychological bases, individual strengths and needs, as well as consideration of family, teacher, classroom, school, neighborhood, community, social, and culture.
 Students learn to support the development of children and adolescents by assessment and intervention at the systems levels (relational, family, school, and community) as well as at the individual level.
 The interdisciplinary program fosters collaboration with other professionals and the integration of multiple perspectives.

 Licensure and Certification